 If you were one of over 18 million taxpayers who already filed before then, you just might want file a corrected return to take advantage of some of the tax breaks you may have missed.
 There are two ways to file this corrected return.
 One is by filing a “superceded” tax return before April 17th.
 The other is to file an amended tax return – anytime within 3 years after April 17th.
 Ask your tax professional or tax software company to help you with this process.
 Expect to pay for the assistance.
 Apparently, according an article in Forbes.com by Kelly Phillips Erb, I was the only tax professional in the country who predicted that these extenders would pass – and to be effective, retroactively, for 2017.

-Here are the tax provisions that have been renewed – mostly, through 12/31/17.
+Here are the tax deductions and credits that have been renewed – mostly, through 12/31/17.

 - Exclusion from Gross Income of Discharge of Qualified Principal Residence Indebtedness.